aws-samples/drug-discovery-workflows/README.md

 Once the deployment has finished, you can create a private workflow run using the Amazon HealthOmics console, CLI, or SDK.

+### Data

+Many of the workflows in this repository require additional model weights or reference data.
+Please refer to the README files for each workflow in the `workflows/` folder.

 ## Development (WIP)

 To add a new module, fork the repository.
 There are three main components:

 * **Containers:** contains the required information/data to build Docker images for specific tasks
 * **Modules:** common packages, such as MSA search/unpacking data that multiple algorithms may use
 * **Workflows:** Specifc workflows, such as AlphaFold-Multimer that contain the `main.nf` script.